r05323045/NTU_Fintech_Text_Mining_2019/hw1/README.md

 ![r3](images/randomly_pick_3_etf.png)

 - visualization of all ETFs (monthly data)
-Can choose single ETF by `dropdown menu`
+Can observe different types of ETF (Crude Oil, Gold) or range by `dropdown menu`

 ![plotly](images/plotly_for_all_etf.png)